astroesteban/cfs-pi/README.md

 cross-compiling the NASA Core Flight System (cFS) to the Raspberry Pi.
 The project is based upon leveraging Docker and Visual Studio Code to provide a devcontainer environment that contains all the tooling you need to compile cFS for either the host x86_64 Ubuntu OS or for the Raspberry Pi OS.
+I had seen many examples of getting cFS running on the Raspberry Pi but most of those involved compiling cFS on the Pi itself using older versions of cFS.
+I wanted to make a cross-compilation environment that used modern cFS.

 The [cFS](https://github.com/nasa/cFS) is an open-source generic flight software architecture framework used on flagship NASA spacecraft like the